 The Graduate Staff is an essential part of the staffing model for the Annual Meeting.
-Graduate Staff members will provide much of the onsite support to the Central Office Staff, the Annual Meeting Planning Team, and other Annual Meeting volunteers in delivering an excellent experience for attendees.
+Graduate Staff members will provide some onsite and virtual support to the Central Office, the Annual Meeting Planning Team, and other Annual Meeting volunteers in delivering an excellent hybrid experience for attendees.

 Graduate Staff responsibilities include but are not limited to: